d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

    activation, and convolution" structure.
 Make this improvement yourself.
 See Figure 1 in :cite:`He.Zhang.Ren.ea.2016*1` for details.
-1. Why cannot we just increase the complexity of functions without bound, even if the function classes are nested?
+1. Why can't we just increase the complexity of functions without bound, even if the function classes are nested?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/85)